sh-sabbir/phplist-plugin-mailgun-multiple/README.md

-# Mailgun Plugin #
+# Multiple Mailgun Plugin #

 ## Description ##

-This plugin sends emails through Mailgun using their API.
+This plugin sends emails through Mailgun using their API and Supports adding multiple API to send from multiple domain!

 ## Installation ##